laktoosivaba/cy/README.md

 2. When a new node is discovered, the listening time is extended by a random penalty ca. 0~1 seconds.
 This is to reduce the likelihood of multiple nodes claiming an address at the same time.

-3. Once the initial delay has expired, an unoccipied node-ID is chosen from the bitmask/Bloom filter and marked as used.
+3. Once the initial delay has expired, an unoccupied node-ID is chosen from the bitmask/Bloom filter and marked as used.
 The first heartbeat is published immediately to claim the address.

 If a node-ID conflict is discovered at any later point, even if the node-ID was configured manually, we reset the bitmask/Bloom filter, reset the local node-ID, and restart the process from scratch.